Anglo-Norman invasion of Ireland: Arrival of Strongbow in 1170

 When they reached Dublin, Diarmait began negotiations with its king, Ascall mac Ragnaill (Ascall MacRannall).
 On 21 September, while talks were ongoing, a force of Normans—led by Miles de Cogan and Raymond FitzGerald—stormed the town and took it.
 Ascall and his followers fled in their ships but vowed to re-take the town.
 Strongbow and Diarmait then launched "a devastating campaign" through Meath and into Breffny, burning Clonard, Kells, and several other monastic towns.
 In response to these violations of the Ferns agreement, Ruaidrí executed three hostages, including Diarmait's son.

 Diarmait returned to Ferns and died there suddenly in May 1171.
 Strongbow then claimed Leinster, as Diarmait had promised Strongbow he would inherit the kingdom upon his death, as his son-in-law through Aoífe.
 However, Strongbow would not have been deemed Diarmait's heir under either Irish or English law, with Diarmait having two wives, as well as sons and other daughters.
-It is suggested that Strongbow's succession was justified in English law by having Aoífe's mother deemed to be his only legitimate wife, leaving Aoífe as his only legitimate heir.
+It is suggested that Strongbow's succession was justified in English law by having Aoífe's mother deemed to be Diarmait's only legitimate wife, leaving Aoífe as his only legitimate heir.
 Furthermore, Strongbow's succession was not justified in Irish law, as succession to kingship was elective, and could only be passed on through the male line.
 Diarmait's son Domnall Cáemánach (Donal Cavanagh) backed Strongbow, perhaps because he felt it gave his family their best chance of holding on to power.
 Strongbow gave Domnall jurisdiction over his Irish subjects in most of Leinster.